-Agave desmetiana, also known as Agave de-meesteriana, is a rosette-forming succulent perennial with attractive, dark blue-green leaves.
-Each leaf is fleshy, rigid, up to 40 inches (1 m) long and up to 3.5 inches (9 cm) wide, with smooth margins and a single reddish, sharp terminal spine.
+Agave desmetiana, also known as Agave de-meesteriana, is a rosette-forming succulent with attractive dark blue-green leaves.
+Each leaf is fleshy, rigid, up to 40 inches (1 m) long, and up to 3.5 inches (9 cm) wide, with smooth margins and a single reddish, sharp terminal spine.
 Each rosette will flower only once, usually at some point between 8 to 10 years.
 The flowering rosette dies after flowering, but new rosettes formed by offsets from the base of the mother plant will remain.
 The flowering stalk, up to 8 feet (2.5 m) tall, rises from the center of the rosette, producing side branches containing terminal clusters of pale yellow flowers.
 In its native habitat, flowers typically bloom in spring to early summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Agaves are not difficult plants to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
 Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.